swlaschin/fsharpforfunandprofit.com/_posts/2012-05-21-exceptions.md

 Now that the `try-with` expression has a defined type, the whole function can be assigned a type, namely `int -> int -> int`, as expected.

-As before, if any branch throws an exception, it doesn’t count when types are being determined.
+As before, if any branch throws an exception, it doesn't count when types are being determined.

 ### Rethrowing exceptions